Poufy/YDers/README.md

 - [ ] Cool looking 404 error page

+- [ ] Put javascript methods in seperate files in the panel.js file

+- [ ] organize the materializecss

 - [x] SIGNUP/LOGIN in order to submit the form

 - [x] A seperate route for admins to be able to easily make post/delete requests

 - [x] Add the day in the form to the query.
 Right now it is assumed that every teacher is free to teach at a specific time everyday.

-- [ ] Better looking flash messages
+- [x] Better looking flash messages

-- [ ] Admin table of current avaiable times and requests available
+- [x] Admin table of current avaiable times and requests available

-- [ ] Fix materializer error/Fail get error after admin/form submission
+- [x] Fix materializer error/Fail get error after admin/form submission

-- [ ] Better form look and polishing
+- [x] Better form look and polishing

 # Problems